ckchengucsd/SO3-Cell/README.md

 # Reference
-C.-K. Cheng, A. B. Kahng, B. Kang, S. Kang, J. Lee, and B. Lin, “SO3-Cell: Standard Cell Layout Automation Framework for Simultaneous Optimization of Topology, Placement, and Routing,” in Proceedings of the International Conference on Computer-Aided Design (ICCAD), 2025.
+C.-K. Cheng, A. B. Kahng, B. Kang, S. Kang, J. Lee, and B. Lin, “SO3-Cell: Standard Cell Layout Automation Framework for Simultaneous Optimization of Topology, Placement, and Routing,” in Proceedings of International Conference on Computer-Aided Design (ICCAD) (2025).